DEMONSLAYER66/Overseer/Full Directive List.md

   - Configure the promotion settings for your guild.
 (Admin Only)
   - If you have administrative privileges within your guild, you may configure how your promotions will be sent to other guilds.
+  - *It is important to note that your server will only be promoted to the other servers that have also set this feature up!*
   - There are several configurations to allow you to fully describe and show others what your guild (server) is about and help grow your esteemed community.
   - *Description*
     > - This option is not shown initially.
 A text box will appear after all other configurations are set to allow you to set this parameter to your desired status.